circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 With the code above, when I call the method TokenizeObjectProperties and use Invoices as the generic type, all the properties that currently exist in the Invoices class will get tokenized.

-Taking an incoming query string, tokenize it, parse it, building an AST, then finally getting an expression to pass to an ORM like EF Core or Dapper takes a look of work, whenever I have face this before I have relied on the builder pattern, and since what I am building is rather complex, the builder pattern allows me delegate different parts of the process to small parts of the builder.
+Taking an incoming query string, tokenize it, parsing it, building an AST, then finally getting an expression to pass to an ORM like EF Core or Dapper takes a look of work, whenever I have face this before I have relied on the builder pattern, and since what I am building is rather complex structure, the builder pattern will allow me delegate different parts of the process to small parts of the builder.

 #### Building a DSL